 Let us know if you like this type of thing, we can extract a package of the assets used to create the perfect line shape.

 This one is more advanced.
 The bike track actually is a shape type of side object with different terrain snap values for each node.
 This can be set in the editor window of Shape Type of side objects accessible from the Side Object Manager tab.
-The outer nodes fully snap to the terrain.
+The outer nodes fully snap to the terrain and because the side object is marked as a "Terrain Surface Object", the normals will match the terrain normals on the outer vertices.

 Vertex colors can be assigned to each node in the Shape Editor window as well.
 The color alpha values for the nodes defining the main track are set to 1.
 All other nodes are set to alpha 0.
 In the shader the track dirt sand segment is generated from the main uv channel.
 The terrain next to the dirt sand track is based on the uv4 data, the terrain splatmap and terrain splat textures are used so it seamlessly blends with the original terrain.
 The final outcome is based on the vertex alpha color value.